Nursing (NURS)

 NURS 249 Holistic Nursing and Integrative Healing (3 credits)

-:The course focuses on the art of holistic nursing with the nurse as a healer in the relationship-centered care model.
-Holistic nursing theorists and the scopes and standards of practice from the holistic nursing perspective will provide the basis for studying integrative healing techniques.
-Ethical considerations in practice and research will be addressed.
-Particular attention will be paid to fundamental concepts of holistic nursing, alternative medical systems and integrative mind-body-spirit interventions, biologically-based therapies, manipulative and body-based therapies, and energy medicine.
+In this course, students focus on the art of holistic nursing and the nurse as an instrument of healing in person-centered care.
+Nursing theory, Holistic nursing theorists, and the scopes and standards of practice from the holistic nursing perspective will provide the basis for studying integrative healing techniques.
+Ethical considerations in practice and research are addressed.
+Particular attention is paid to fundamental concepts of holistic nursing, alternative medical systems, integrative mind-body-spirit interventions, biologically based therapies, manipulative and body-based therapies, and energy medicine.

 Prerequisites: This course does not have a prerequisite.